se-edu/learningresources/contents/go/Go.md

 Go provides its own [installation guide](https://golang.org/doc/install) and an interactive [ tour of Go](https://tour.golang.org/).
 These are useful and highly comprehensive resources for programmers looking to learn the syntax and style of Go.
 For those who prefer to read existing code examples, [Go by Example](https://gobyexample.com/) is a collection of code samples covering a wide variety of features in Go, and includes line-by-line explanations of the code.
 For those looking for a quick crash course on Go syntax, the Learn X In Y Minutes [Go cheatsheet](https://learnxinyminutes.com/docs/go/) may also be a good starting point.

-If you're unconvinced about Go, [the Go playground](https://play.golang.org/) can be used as a sandbox in which to write, build and execute code without installing Go on your machine.
+If you're unconvinced about Go, you can use [the Go playground](https://play.golang.org/) to write, build and execute code without installing Go on your machine.

 ## Using Go
 As it builds on the foundations set by many popular and widely-used languages such as C, C++, Java and Python, much of Go's syntax draws from existing implementations and will be familiar to programmers looking to learn an additional language.
 However, Go also diverges explicitly from these other languages; listed below are some aspects of Go that may be unfamiliar to learners.